highwayns/docs/docs/ja/Reference/Terra-core/Module-specifications/spec-feegrant.md

 		Sequence:      txf.sequence,
 	}

-	// For SIGN_MODE_DIRECT, calling SetSignatures calls setSignerInfos on
+	//For SIGN_MODE_DIRECT, calling SetSignatures calls setSignerInfos on
-	// TxBuilder under the hood, and SignerInfos is needed to generated the
+	//TxBuilder under the hood, and SignerInfos is needed to generated the
-	// sign bytes.
+	//sign bytes.
 This is the reason for setting SetSignatures here, with a
-	// nil signature.
+	//nil signature.
 	//
-	// Note: this line is not needed for SIGN_MODE_LEGACY_AMINO, but putting it
+	//Note: this line is not needed for SIGN_MODE_LEGACY_AMINO, but putting it
-	// also doesn't affect its generated sign bytes, so for code's simplicity
+	//also doesn't affect its generated sign bytes, so for code's simplicity
-	// sake, we put it here.
+	//sake, we put it here.
 	sigData := signing.SingleSignatureData{
 		SignMode:  signMode,
 		Signature: nil,